ShaniHalali/ShaniHalali/README.md

 # Hi 👋, I'm Shani 👩🏻‍💻

 - 👩🏻‍🎓 3rd year B.Sc.
 Computer science student at Afeka - The Academic College of Engineering in Tel Aviv
+- 🚶‍♀️ I’m currently working on TourTrack, my final project – a tourism application designed for the Lower Galilee Regional Council as a social network for travelers.
+TourTrack
+- 👯 I’m looking to collaborate on Mobile aplication Projects

 ## My Skill Set 🌈